Tacxels/SymmeTac/README.md

 <img src="./imgs/SymmeTacTeaser.jpg" width=400px />

 ## 2. Experiment Results
-To evaluate the effectiveness of our method, we conduct simulation experiments on rendered images, and real-world experiments on robot.
+To evaluate the effectiveness of our method, we conduct simulation experiments on rendered images, and real-world experiments on robot.<br>

 ### 2.1 Simulation
 To evaluate the performance on complex surface tactle details, we select 5 reliefs as test object.
 We use Blender and Cycles render engine to render images with diverse surface situation: Lambertian, spatial-variable and channel-wise albedo (Lamb + **Alsp.**), shadow (Lamb + **Alsp.** + **Shad.**), and speculare reflection (Lamb + **Alsp.** + **Spec.**). <br>